frillweeman/alprleaks/README.md

 Log license plates, vehicle make, vehicle color, and vehicle model to a CSV along with a JPEG image of the vehicle from Motorola ALPRs exposed to the public internet.

-This script is preloaded with 3 IP addresses, but more can be added.
+This script is preloaded with 3 IP addresses from Chicago, but more can be added.
+See [motorola-ip-addresses.json](./motorola-ip-addresses.json) for a list of over 100 IP addresses found through [Shodan](https://shodan.io).

 Research credit to [Matt Brown](https://www.youtube.com/@mattbrwn).
 For more info, watch his [YouTube video](https://youtu.be/0dUnY1641WM?si=A2geeOF-FCunDW-v) reporting this vulnerability.